 Our School Based programs provide youth in grades K-5 with academic support, structured fitness, recreation, and skilled-based enrichment activities.
-These programs also help newcomer youths learn school-based academic and social/emotional learning skills, and complete high school requirements to prepare for college or post-secondary education.
-Full-day summer programs help students practice and strengthen curriculum and lessons learned during the school year.
+These programs also help newcomer youths learn school based academic and social and emotional learning skills and complete high school requirements to prepare for college or post-secondary education.
+Full-day summer programs help students practice and strengthen their curriculum and lessons learned during the school year.

 Our Workforce Development programs help young job seekers build the skills necessary to achieve economic self-sufficiency.
 These programs support skills development and career exploration through job readiness training, placement workshops, internships, numeracy and literacy support, technology and computer skills training.

-Transition Opportunities and Programs for Success connects high-risk API Transitional Aged Youth (age 16-24) with caring adults and peers to help them successfully transition into adulthood.
+Transition Opportunities and Programs (TOPS) provides a vital set of wraparound services that connect newly immigrated and monolingual, high-risk API Transitional Aged Youth (age 17-24) with caring adults and peers to help them successfully transition into adulthood with the necessary skills.

 School Based programs:

 CYC elementary after school program is designed to incorporate enrichment, educational, health, and wellness activities to supplement traditional classroom learning.
 Specialized clubs, sports, nutrition, and tutoring help develop students’ social and emotional development.